Stress Strain Calculation of a Laminate#

 Note#

-The sequence of the DataFrame starts from the TOP OF THE LAYUP to the BOTTOM OF THE LAYUP, which is the reverse of the definition order.
+The sequence of the DataFrame starts from the BOTTOM OF THE LAYUP to the TOP OF THE LAYUP.
 When defining the laminate, the first element of the list corresponds to the bottom-most layer.
 This is especially important for non-symmetric laminates.

 [5]: